garbles/flag/README.md

 ## General use

 This library can be used with vanilla React and with React-Redux.
 The main component is `Flag` that specifies which flag you're checking and how to handle it.
 Use this component whenever you need to split rendering based on a flag.

+The decision trees of which component or function to call is done in the following order:

+- Is the flag truthy?
+  - Yes
+    - Did the developer declare a `component` prop?
+      - Yes
+        - Render an instance of that component
+        - DONE.
+      - No
+        - Did the developer declare a `render` prop?
+          - Yes
+            - Call the function and use the return.
+            - DONE.
+          - No
+            - Render `null`
+            - DONE.
+  - No
+    - Did the developer declare a `fallbackComponent` prop?
+      - Yes
+        - Render an instance of that component
+        - DONE.
+      - No
+        - Did the developer declare a `fallbackRender` prop?
+          - Yes
+            - Call the function and use the return.
+            - DONE.
+          - No
+            - Render `null`
+            - DONE.

+Here's an example of using `render` and `fallbackRender`, forking on `features.useMyCoolNewThing`.

 ```jsx
 import { Flag } from 'flag';